martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 ng add @nguniversal/express-engine
 ```

-where ssr-translate is the name of the project you created.
 You should expect an output similar to

 ```cmd
 Installing packages for tooling via npm.